dzianis-dashkevich/vhs-next/README.md

 > ℹ️ **Priority: MUST** (*Currently supported by VHS*)
 >
 > Transmux to MP4
+>
+> see hls mpeg-2 ts and aac sections

 ### MPEG-2 TS AC3 (Audio Codec)
 > ℹ️ **Priority: COULD** (*Currently NOT supported by VHS*)
 >
 > Transmux to MP4
+>
+> see hls mpeg-2 ts and ac3 sections

 ### MPEG-2 TS EC3 (Audio Codec)
 > ℹ️ **Priority: COULD** (*Currently NOT supported by VHS*)
 >
 > Transmux to MP4
+>
+> see hls mpeg-2 ts and ec3 sections

 ### MPEG-2 TS MP3 (Audio Codec)
 > ℹ️ **Priority: COULD** (*Currently NOT supported by VHS*)
 >
 > Transmux to MP4
+>
+> see hls mpeg-2 ts and mp3 sections

 ### MPEG-2 TS Opus (Audio Codec)
 > ℹ️ **Priority: COULD** (*Currently NOT supported by VHS*)